What is DNA analysis?

 Let’s answer the question ‘What is DNA analysis?’ in a bit more detail.
 DNA analysis is the name given to the interpretation of genetic sequences, and can be used for a wide variety of purposes.
 It can be used to identify a species, but can also differentiate individuals within a species.
 Unsurprisingly, the DNA sequences of two different species vary more than those of two individuals from the same species.
 That said, a significant amount of DNA can still be shared between different species.
 For example, as humans we share about 50% of our DNA with bananas!

-Perhaps the most recognizable examples of DNA analysis are the black and white images that contain bands (they look a bit similar to barcodes).
+Perhaps the most recognisable examples of DNA analysis are the black and white images that contain bands (they look a bit similar to barcodes).
 Each of these bands represents a different fragment of DNA, and together they can act as a sort of ‘genetic fingerprint’ that can be used to compare different samples.
 Using this technique, a DNA sample from a crime scene can be quickly and easily matched to a suspect’s DNA, or a biological relationship can be proved or disproved between a person and their alleged father.

 Discovery of DNA analysis

 Before DNA analysis existed, crime solving focused largely on obtaining fingerprints from crime scenes.
 The problem with this was that criminals could easily avoid detection by simply wearing gloves or wiping down surfaces.
 DNA, however, can be collected from almost anywhere.
 It’s much harder for criminals to avoid leaving behind some kind of biological substance such as saliva, hair, sweat, skin, earwax, or mucus.